Poyziol/Bakery/README.md

 First, copy the `Servlet-api.jar` for your Tomcat s lib folder to this lib folder Secondly, Execute `the Script.bat` here
 Finally, just open Tomcat server and find this project (don t forget to copy database)

+## I would like to thank the person who led me in this project